krains27/cst236-KyleRains/Lab6.rst

 What new bugs did you encounter with the new code?
 ==================================================

-I noticed that the Answer: label is actually "Answer: " instead of "Answer:"
+I noticed that the Answer: label is actually "Answer: " instead of "Answer:".
+Also, a question mark was not needed to ask a question.

 How many UI tests did you generate?
 How did you deteremine you had written enough?
 ==================================================================================